 - Wash your hands before applying urea cream.

 - Apply generous amounts of urea cream on the skin several (at least 2 to 3) times a day or as required.
 If it has been prescribed by a doctor, follow the directions on the label.

 - It is best to apply urea cream immediately after washing, bathing or showering, while the skin is still damp.

 - Apply urea cream in a downward motion, in the direction of hair growth and gently massage into your skin.
 Avoid rubbing.

 - Do not put your hands into the pot, tub or jar of cream when removing for use.
 This will contaminate the cream.
 Instead, use a clean spoon or spatula to scoop out the required amount of cream and place onto a clean plate or paper towel.
-Some people put the cream in a pump bottle to reduce contamination.
+Some people put the cream in a clean pump bottle to reduce contamination.

 - Do not apply urea cream on weeping or broken (cracked or bleeding) skin or on any area that is infected or oozing.

 Like all medicines urea cream can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.